qcuaeh/molalignlib/README.md

 ### Options

--sort: Reorder atoms.
+-sort: Sort atoms.
--iter: Use iteration.
--noiter: Do not use iteration.
--bias: Use biasing and iteration.
+-bias: Enable biasing and iterative convergence.
 -tol *ϵ*: Set biasing tolerance to *ϵ* (defaults to 0.2 Å).
 -count *N*: Set the count convergence threshold to *N* (defaults to 10).
 -trials *MAX*: Set the maximum number of trials to *MAX*.